 At eChurch, we’re helping churches transition to mobile giving.
-Churches are already discovering how mobile can revitalize their giving and prepare them for what appears to be an inevitable change in how people care for their finances.
+Churches are already discovering how mobile can revitalize their giving.
+It prepares them for what appears to be an inevitable change in how people care for their finances.

-Here are ten reasons it’s time to dump the offering plate:
+Here are 10 reasons it’s time to dump the church offering plate:

 - It reinforces negative perceptions about the church

 One of the most common criticisms of the church is that “it’s only after your money.”
 While this opinion is bolstered by lots of stories of misused and abused finances in the church, it’s not helped by taking offering.

 Church offering is a ten-minute window in every single church service.
 It focuses on people putting money and checks into plates, baskets, and bags passed around the sanctuary.
 It’s a strange tradition that people outside of the church don’t really understand.
 It feeds their suspicion that religion is a scam intended to separate people from their cash.

 How mobile giving solves this: When you train people to give through mobile devices, online, or through giving kiosks, you’re removing a cultural element that people associate with hucksterism and profiteering.
 It enables you to keep the focus on Jesus where it belongs.

 Maybe you have a visitor that doesn’t really associate church offering plates with anything negative.
 We’re so used to the process, we don’t really think about how weird that is.

 If you’re visiting a church for the first time, it’s hard not to feel like every eye’s on you.
 You start panicking and thinking “Do I have any cash on me!?
 I know that I don’t have any checks on me.
 Oh no, here he comes, WHAT DO I DO!?”

 How mobile giving solves this: Having people give privately through their mobile device doesn’t put the visitor through the hassle of wondering if they’re expected to pay to listen to this sermon or not.